classgraph/classgraph/README.md

 This method is useful if you want to see what's actually on the classpath -- note that `System.getProperty("java.class.path")` does not always return the complete classpath.
 [Classloading is a very complicated process.](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html)

-Note that FastClasspathScanner does not scan [bootstrap or extension classes](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html), so these will not be listed in the classpath.
+Note that FastClasspathScanner does not scan [bootstrap or extension classes](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html), so the jars containing these system classes will not be listed by `.getUniqueClasspathElements()`.

 ```java
 public ArrayList<File> getUniqueClasspathElements()